3 Reasons Why GE CT Scanners Cost More

 1. Lower Cost of Service

 GE CT Scanners generally have a lower cost of service.
-Why does this matter?
-Because if the cost of a service contract is less, then the cost of the system over its life is dramatically less and the big reason why some are willing to pay a higher upfront cost.
+Why does this matter so much?
+If the cost of a service contract is less, then the cost of the system over its life is dramatically less and a big reason why some are willing to pay a higher upfront cost.
 For example, if a CT service contract costs $10,000 less a year, then after 5 years it will save $50,000.

 Why is GE CT scanner service so much less?

-First, there are a lot more Engineers who can work on GE CTs than any other manufacturer.
-This means that labor cost is lower.
-Of course all service is REGIONAL not UNIVERSAL, so this isn’t always true.
+First, in the US, there are a lot more engineers who can work on GE CTs than any other manufacturer.
+This means that labor costs are generally lower

-Second, there are a lot more parts providers and parts systems for GE, which means lower cost of replacement parts.
+Second, there are a lot more parts providers and parts systems for GE scanners.
+In the same way the abundance of engineers saves on service labor, the abundance of parts results in lower costs for replacement parts.

 2. Supply & Demand

-Hopefully this helps explain why a GE CT scanner may initially cost more... the real question is whether or not they provide the most value for your specific situation.
-Learn more about price/cost averages for GE CT scanners in this related article or contact us to discuss the details of your project!
+Hopefully this helps explain why a GE CT scanner may initially cost more.
+The deeper question is whether or not they can provide the most value across their working life.
+Contact us to learn more about price/cost averages for GE CT scanners or to discuss the details of your project!